 Why does Des Moines need a new stadium?

 - Central Iowa can be awarded a USL Championship soccer franchise only if they have an appropriate purpose-built, multi-use home stadium.
 The United States Soccer Federation, the official governing body of U.S. Soccer, requires certain stadium standards be met, including a minimum number of seats, field size and layout, stadium layout and other amenities.
 These standards must be met for a USL Championship club to be awarded to Des Moines.
-We anticipate a public-private partnership will work best to achieve the conditions necessary for construction of a new stadium.
 Without the new stadium, there can be no USL Championship club.

 - Soccer requires a field of play that is 70-80 yards wide and 110-120 yards long, which makes it larger than the traditional American football field.